T-RIZE-Group/rizemind-flower-blueprint/README.md

-# RizeMind + Flower Blueprint
+# Rizemind + Flower Blueprint

-A minimal blueprint showing how to integrate [RizeMind] with [Flower] for federated learning.
+A minimal blueprint showing how to integrate `Rizemind` with `Flower` for federated learning.
 It trains a simple `RealMLP` on the California Housing dataset using Flower clients.

 ## Features